joshuar/go-hass-anything/docs/development/Apps.md

 ## Developing for the agent

+### Code Location

+> [!IMPORTANT]
+> App directories are not committed to version control.
+This allows your apps to
+> remain private.
+But it also means that if you desire version control of your
+> apps, you should set up either git submodules or use subtree merging.

+You can put your code in `internal/apps/myapp/myapp.go`.
+You can create multiple directories for each app you develop.

+> [!NOTE] The filename is important.
+The generator to automatically add your app
+> to the agent needs a `.go` file named the same as the app directory to detect
+> your app.
+Make sure you at least have this file if you split your app code
+> into multiple files.

+### Code Requirements

 To develop an app to be run by the agent:

 - Create a concrete type that satisfies the `hass.MQTTDevice` interface.